Skip to content

 Migrations and Seeds

-A Preview Environment is only as good as the data loaded into it.
+A preview environment is only as good as the data loaded into it.
 It is best practice to have a fresh set of data loaded for each environment in order to produce predictable results.
 In some cases, this might be a static set of data defined in a seeds file.
-For other use cases, you might want to fetch some production data and scrub it before loading it into your Preview Environment.
+For other use cases, you might want to fetch some production data and scrub it before loading it into your preview environment.
 No matter what data you want to load, you will always want to make sure that the database schema is up-to-date.

 Best Practices